 7 easy steps to reduce your cosmetic waste

-Beauty industry generates enormous amount of waste and this can be solved only with consumers' help.
-Reduce, reuse, recycle, use your products before expiring dates, buy less and smarter!!!
+The beauty industry generates a huge amount of waste and this problem can be solved only with the help of consumers.
+Reduce, reuse, recycle, use your products before expiry dates, buy less and smarter!!!

-Before more robust programs are developed by the governments, there are a lot of simple and small changes you can make to tackle the problem at home.
+Before more robust programs are developed by the governments, there are a lot of simple and small changes you can make at home to reduce and stop beauty waste.

-7 easy steps to reduce your cosmetic waste:
+7 easy steps to reduce and stop your cosmetic waste:

 Being aware about when your skincare products expire allows you to buy only as much as you can use before they expire, avoiding tossing out products that haven't been used yet.